DLVUG/DLUVUG.github.io/docs/members/index.md

   },
 ]

-const tutorsOthers = [
+//const tutorsOthers = [
+//

-    {
+//    {
-    avatar: '/imgs/avatars/程远志.jpg',
+//    avatar: '/imgs/avatars/程远志.jpg',
-    name: '程远志',
+//    name: '程远志',
-    title: '指导老师',
+//    title: '指导老师',
-    desc: 'Yuanzhi Cheng received the Ph.D. degree from the Harbin Institute of Technology, Harbin, China.
+//    desc: 'Yuanzhi Cheng received the Ph.D. degree from the Harbin Institute of Technology, Harbin, China.
 He was with the School of Computer Science and Technology, Harbin Institute of Technology, until 2020.
 He is currently a professor with the School of Information Science and Technology, Qingdao University of Science and Technology, Qingdao, China.
 His research interests include pattern recognition, image processing, and computer-assisted surgical system.',
+//

-  },
+//  },
-]
+//]

 const student20 =[
   {